sreebellamkonda1/devops-install-inte/DevOps/maven/maven_installation.md

   PAHT=<Existing_PATH>:$M2_HOME:$M2

   ####cheek once:
-   echo $PATH -->/sbin:/bin:/usr/sbin:/usr/bin (it show means it not loaded once restart session it will show but if you with out restart session ) source ~/.bash_profile
+   echo $PATH -->/sbin:/bin:/usr/sbin:/usr/bin (it show means it not loaded once restart session it will show but if you want with out restart session )

+   type this --->source ~/.bash_profile

 ```
 #### Check point